 Seleucus II was also unable to prevent the satrapy of Media from breaking away, let alone bringing other territories back under Seleucid rule.

-Antiochus III (the Great, reigned 222-187 BCE) succeeded in turning the time, at least for a time.
+Antiochus III (the Great, reigned 222-187 BCE) succeeded in turning the tide, at least for a time.
 He conducted several vigorous campaigns to retake the lost provinces of the empire, including Parthia and Bactria, and through war and diplomacy was able to bring them back into at least nominal vassalage and receive tribute from their rulers.
 In a fourth war with the Ptolemies (219-217 BCE) he was also able to conquer Palestine and the Levant, which had been under Egyptian control since the wars of the Successors.

 By this time another power had appeared in the west: Rome.
 Antiochus now turned his attention west by posing as a champion of the city-states of Greece against the Romans, and in the war that inevitably followed he was heavily defeated at the battles of Thermopylae (191) and Magnesia (190).
 This cost him all his gains in Asia Minor and a huge indemnity.
 The satrap of Armenia also broke away from the Seleucid empire, and the eastern satrapies soon reasserted their independence.

 Antiochus IV Epiphanes (reigned 187-164 BCE) is famous for trying to impose the Greeks’ pagan religion on the Jews in Judaea, thus provoking them into rebellion.
 This led eventually to the setting up of an independent Jewish state centered on Jerusalem.
 This state would have an ambiguous relationship with the rest of the Hellenistic world; its ruling class was deeply influenced by Greek thought and culture, but strict Jews, who were numerous and influential, abhorred the pagan beliefs and practices of the Greeks.